saulpw/visidata/CONTRIBUTING.md

 If you wish to contribute code, please fork from [develop](https://github.com/saulpw/visidata/tree/develop) and submit a [pull request](https://github.com/saulpw/visidata/pulls) against it.

 A guide to VisiData's architecture and internals can be found [here](http://visidata.org/design).
+If you wish to make changes to existing code, please follow the [style guide](http://visidata.org/design/style).
+If anyone wishes to make a loader or other addon (even in the main VisiData repository) they can use whichever style they like.
+The code is structured such that addons and loaders are completely separate modules.

 In addition, the innermost core file, `vdtui.py`, is a single-file stand-alone library that provides a solid framework for building text user interface apps.
-It is distributed under the MIT free software license, and freely available for inclusion in other projects.
+It is distributed under the MIT open software license, and freely available for inclusion in other projects.
 If you develop any application using it, I would love to see it!

 ### Contributing to test development